webbhuset/elm-json-decode/README.md

 ### Fail decoder if values are invalid

-Here, the decoder should fail if the person is below 18.
+Here the decoder should fail if the person is younger than 18 yers old.

 **JSON**
 ```json